Solving promise equations over monoids and groups: Introduction

 \mypar{Contributions} The precise statements of all our main results are presented in~\Cref{sec:results}.

-As our most important contribution, in~\Cref{sec:equations} we establish a complexity dichotomy for PCSPs capturing \emph{promise} systems of equations over monoids, and over groups as a special case.
+As our most important contribution, in~\Cref{sec:equations} we establish a complexity dichotomy for PCSPs capturing \emph{promise} systems of equations over finite monoids, and over finite groups as a special case.
 Perhaps unsurprisingly, the tractability boundary is linked to the notion of Abelianness, just like in the non-promise setting, but the result is non-trivial and requires some care.
-Our main tool is the ``the algebraic approach to PCSPs''~\cite{BBKO21}.
-The influential paper~\cite{BBKO21} identified \emph{minions} as an important concept.
-Minions generalise the notion of ``a family of functions that is closed under permuting arguments, identifying arguments, and adding dummy arguments''.
-A crucial example is the polymorphism minion of a PCSP template.
+Our main tool for studying the computational complexity of PCSPs is the so-called ``algebraic approach'', relying crucially on the notion of a \emph{polymorphism}.
 Polymorphisms can be seen as high-dimensional symmetries of a PCSP template and capture the complexity of the underlying computational problem~\cite{BG21:sicomp,BBKO21}.
-Following the algebraic approach~\cite{BBKO21}, hardness of a PCSP is established by showing that the associated polymorphism minion is, in some sense, limited.
+Polymorphisms of a PCSP template form a \emph{minion}~\cite{BBKO21}; that is, a family of functions that is closed under permuting arguments, identifying arguments, and adding dummy arguments.
+As we shall see later, it is useful to study more abstract minions, not only families of functions, cf.~\cite{BBKO21,BGWZ20}.
+Following the approach from~\cite{BBKO21}, hardness of a PCSP is established by showing that the associated polymorphism minion is, in some sense, limited.
 Conversely, if this minion is rich enough then the PCSP can be shown to be solvable via some efficient algorithm~\cite{BBKO21,BGWZ20,cz23sicomp:clap,bgs_robust23stoc}.

 To prove our main result, we study a class of minions that arise naturally from monoids, which we call monoidal minions.
 In~\Cref{sec:monoidal} we show a complexity dichotomy for PCSPs whose polymorphism minions are homomorphically equivalent to some monoidal minion.
 This is our second contribution, which may be of independent interest.
 In particular, the concept of monoidal minions captures studied minions, cf.~\Cref{rem:minions} in~\Cref{sec:results}.